XO3D Studio · Guide

 Timeline Pressure

 Standard production timelines are scoped at the start of each project.
-If you need delivery faster than that — compressed render schedules, parallel review tracks, overnight farm render time — this affects cost.
-Rush work is possible; it's just more expensive because it displaces other project scheduling and requires additional resource commitment.
+If you need delivery faster than that, whether through compressed render schedules, parallel review tracks, or overnight farm render time, this changes the schedule.
+Rush work is possible; it displaces other project scheduling and requires additional resource commitment.

 - VARIABLE 07